 Based on the information submitted and staff's field check, it is recommended that the John and Mary Elizabeth Lambert house located at 7964 Roseland Drive be designated with a period of significance of 1929 under HRB Criteria C as an example of the Spanish Colonial Revival style.
-The designation excludes the 2022 addition and rear-view deck.
+The designation excludes the 2022 additions (kitchen addition, lanai, and west-elevation addition) and rear-view deck constructed outside the period of significance.